-Parole Officer vs. Probation Officer: Which One is Right For You?
+Parole Officer vs. Probation Officer: Which One Is Right for You?

 You’re that person who can talk to just about anyone, regardless of their background.
-You enjoy helping people get on a better track and love the idea of work that is rewarding and keeps your community safe.
+You enjoy helping people get on a better track and love the idea of work that keeps your community safe.
 If you’re considering a career in criminal justice, you’ve probably encountered the parole officer versus probation officer conundrum.